Kiandra Aggregation Project

 Project Information:

-The Kiandra Aggregation Project is a Human-Induced Regeneration (HIR) project located approximately 60km northeast of Thargomindah in Southwest Queensland.
-Registered in July 2017, the project covers a massive expanse of 59,033 hectares, positioning it within the remote and rugged landscapes of the Bulloo Shire.
+The Kiandra Aggregation Project is a Human-Induced Regeneration (HIR) project located at Kiandra Station, approximately 100 kilometers south of Quilpie in South West Queensland.
+Registered in July 2017, the project covers a substantial area of 59,033 hectares within the Bulloo and Quilpie local government areas.
+The region is a remote pastoral zone, primarily utilized for extensive cattle and sheep grazing, situated between the towns of Quilpie and Thargomindah.